 Summary: Which Construction Notice Do You Need?

 If you’re working on or supplying to a construction project in the United States, and you want to preserve your lien rights (and avoid fines & penalties!), then you’ll likely encounter some type of construction notice.
 These notices go by many different names.
 The three general categories of lien rights notices are preliminary notices, notices of intent to lien, and monthly notices.
-But which ones you should or must send, in which circumstance, can be tricky.
-Here is a free webinar we conducted that may help: Which Notice Do I Need?
+But figuring out which ones you should or must send, in which circumstance, can be tricky.
+We recently conducted a free webinar that might help, called Which Notice Do I Need?
 You can watch it below.

 Notices Required & Exchanged Within Construction Contracts